 - Look out for competitions – it will keep the children occupied and you may be surprised how often they win something, which they will love.

 - Grandparents often find it hard to get the ‘right’ present, so help them and your wallet by saying what your children need – dressing gowns, wellies, slippers, jumpers, trainers, football, scooters etc. Be specific “Star wars PJs, aged 5, from BHS”.

-- You need to say No to kids’ activities.
-Look for cheap options – the Scouts is c £30 a term, drama school can be £150+
+- You may need to say No to kids’ activities.
+Look for cheap options – Berownies is c £30 a term, much cheaper than drama school at £150+

 - Don’t buy special nursery furniture.
 Stickers or a coat of bright paint can transform a boring (and cheap) chest of drawers or wardrobe.